-Call for Judges
+Call for Jurors

 Every year, volunteers with a passion for reading support CWC in its quest to identify meritorious writing.
-The judging phase begins in November and ends with the selection of the finalists and winners in the April.
+The jury phase begins in November and ends with the announcement of finalists and winners in April and May of the following year.

-We are seeking judges who are:
+We seek jurors who are:

-- knowledgeable about the mystery and crime fiction and/or nonfiction depending on category (more about that below) - willing to spend the time required to read the entries in their category - prepared to provide 1-3 sentence assessments of the material they read, - are proficient in the language of the award category they will be judging (English or French), and - are willing to read ebook submissions
+- knowledgeable about the mystery and crime fiction and/or nonfiction depending on category (more about that below) - willing to spend the time required to read the entries in their category and consult with their fellow jurors on finalists, - prepared to provide 1-3 sentence assessments of the material they read, - are proficient in the language of the award category they will be judging (English or French), and - are willing to read ebooks.
+All submission will be in PDF format.

-We welcome past and present CWC Professional and Associate Members who wish to volunteer; however, judges are not required to be CWC members.
+We welcome past and present CWC Professional and Associate Members who wish to volunteer; however, jurors are not required to be CWC members.
 They can be librarians, editors, booksellers, teachers, writers, members of the justice system, genre afficionados, etc.

-Although judges are usually Canadian, they do not have to be.
+Although jurors are usually Canadian, they do not have to be.

-To ensure the integrity of the judging process, we do not announce which category a judge will be judging, but we will recognize each judge in the following ways:
+To ensure the integrity of the judging process, we do not announce which category a juror will be evaluating.
+We ask jurors not to reveal their participation in public or on social media until after the award winners have been announced.

+We recognize jurors in the following ways:

-- A certificate of appreciation - Their names listed as a group in the CWC awards gala program - Discounted membership (50%) for one year. - Individual recognition on the CWC website and social media.
-(Judges can opt out if desired.)
+- A certificate of appreciation - Their names listed in the CWC awards gala program - Individual recognition on the CWC website and/or social media.
+(Judges can opt out if desired) - Other benefits as decided by the CWC board each year